dystonse/dystonse-tools/README.md

 For each invocation without `-c` or `-s`, it performs a single request to the API and another one to the database.
 For continous data collection, you might set up a cronjob which runs every minute.

+## Geocode tool
+This tool is in very early developtment.
+See the code for details.

 ## Database setup
 In the near future, _dystonse-tools_ will support the database schemas defined by the popular python tools [gtfsdb](https://github.com/OpenTransitTools/gtfsdb) and [gtfsrdb](https://github.com/mattwigway/gtfsrdb), as well as the data they create.
 By then, _dystonse-tools_ should be able to create the needed tables automatically.